 How to Cook a Prime Rib Roast

 Prime Rib is the quintessential Christmas dinner for many, and with all the amazing savings you’ve accrued by strategically shopping the sales and using coupons this year, there is no better reward than to treat your family to a delicious prime rib roast dinner.
-Luckily with the unheard of sale price of $4.47/lb. on ribeye roasts at Safeway right now (for the Denver Metro area), you won’t break the bank to prepare this delicious dinner.
+Luckily with the fantastic sale price of $4.47/lb. on ribeye roasts at Safeway right now (for the Denver Metro area), you won’t break the bank to prepare this delicious dinner.
+You will need to spend $25 minimum to get the $4.47/lb. price point, but that’s easy with all the great deals this week!

 Safeway actually has two amazing Ribeye Roast sale prices running through Christmas Day.
 If you want to buy the whole ribeye roast in the bag, that is just $4.47 per lb.
-This cut is the full prime rib which has 7 ribs, and is an untrimmed, untied bone-in slab of beef, which is anywhere from 18 – 22 pounds, untrimmed.
+This cut is the full prime rib that has 7 ribs and is an untrimmed, untied bone-in slab of beef, which is anywhere from 18 – 22 pounds, untrimmed.

 Signature Cut Oven-Ready Prime Rib Roast Sale Price